 Starting from 2020, the eligibility for families to receive additional child benefits was widened.
-Now, also families, who only lack up to 100 euros to prevent being dependent on benefits like unemployment benefits II or social benefits, after accounting for their labour income, child benefits, additional child benefits and if applicable housing benefits, are eligible to additional child benefits.
+Now, also families, who only lack up to 100 Euro to prevent being dependent on benefits like citizen's benefit or social benefits, after accounting for their labour income, child benefits, additional child benefits and if applicable housing benefits, are eligible to additional child benefits.

-Maximum benefits were 170 euros per month and child until 30.06.2019 and have been increased to 185 euros on 01.07.2019 (which is modelled in the system of 2020).
-It was increased again to 205 euros per month in 2021 and 209 euros per months for the first half 2022, which will be topped up by 20 euros from 01.07.2022 on (will be modelled in system year 2023).
+Maximum benefits were 170 Euro per month and child until 30.06.2019 and have been increased to 185 Euro on 01.07.2019 (which is modelled in the system of 2020).
+It was increased again to 205 Euro per month in 2021 and 209 Euro per months for the first half 2022, which will be topped up by 20 Euro from 01.07.2022 on.
+From 2023 the maximum benefit amounts to 250 Euro per month and child.
 It is paid if households pass the income test.
 It is reduced by the family's income as far as it exceeds the lower threshold for benefit eligibility, by a fraction of 45% since 2020.
 It is further reduced by children's own income, market or replacement income, and if households hold wealth exceeding certain allowances, which are the same as for general social assistance.
 Starting from 2020 the additional child benefit is not dropped entirely when the income reaches an upper threshold, instead it is further reduced by a fraction of 45% of the family's income until it equals zero.

-When benefit amounts are simulated, receipt is conditioned on receipt of child benefits (bch00_s>0), and on the relevant household income falling within the relevant income range.
+When benefit amounts are simulated, receipt is conditioned on receipt of child benefits $(bch00\s>0)$ , and on the relevant household income falling within the relevant income range.
 In case this income test is passed, the basic benefit rate is assigned for each dependent child in the household.
 Relevant assets, after accounting for allowances, and averaged per month, are subtracted from benefit amounts.

-In addition, the simulation of this policy includes an adjustment mechanism that checks whether households are better off receiving any combination of bunnc_s, bsaoa_s or bsa00_s or receiving any combination of bho00_s and bchot_s.
+In addition, the simulation of this policy includes an adjustment mechanism that checks whether households are better off receiving any combination of bunnc\s, bsaoa\s or bsa00\s or receiving any combination of bho00\s and bchot\s.
 Households within a determined income range - usually households with children - may qualify for both kinds of state assistance but necessarily need to choose one.
 The program here assumes that households do choose the option that yields the highest financial gain and sets the benefit amount of the other option to zero.
 In reality, households that do qualify for both systems are free to choose the system they like the most (for instance, in terms of reporting requirements) and might not choose the best financial option.
-Note that following EUROMOD modelling conventions the increase of additional child benefits from July 2022 on will not be implemented in system year 2022 but will be captured in the updated parameters of 2023.